ElderGuardian-Platform/ElderGuardian-Caregiver-Mobile-Application/README.md

-# elderguardian_mobile_application
+# ElderGuardian Mobile Application

-A new Flutter project.
+A mobile application for ElderGuardian, built using the Flutter/Dart stack.

 ## Getting Started